Health and Safety

 Seajacks have also been assessed and approved by LRQA to ISO 14001:2015 Environmental Management System for the Management of a Fleet of self-propelled jack-up vessels.

-Most recently we have achieved OHSAS 18001 Certification for Health and Safety Management and we also participate in the Achilles FPAL Verify scheme.
+Most recently we have achieved ISO 45001 Occupational Health and Safety and we also participate in the Achilles FPAL Verify scheme.

 Creating a Safety Culture